Skopej/20070001075-FinalProject/README.md

 The first struggle or maybe a mistake for me is making the newsDetail part varchar(100).
 News detail in real life it takes much more than that.
 Second struggle is EN/TR changes.
 My News Categories comes to the front with their attribute on query.
 Query in english works but the Turkish doesn't work.

 I could do this project with .NET or any framework with JS but I was so comfortable with PHP, and that costs me for publishing on AWS.
 I couldn't manage the dockerize PHP 8.2 version.
-I gave got infinite errors during the process.
+I have got infinite errors during the process.
 Unfortunetly no publishing for the project.